Makuria: Decline (12th century – 1366)

-Matters would change with the rise of the Mamluks and Sultan Baybars in 1260.
-In 1265 a Mamluk army allegedly raided Makuria as far south as Dongola while also expanding southwards along the African Red Sea coast, thus threatening the Nubians.
-In 1272 king David marched east and attacked the port town of Aidhab, located on an important pilgrimage route to Mecca.
-The Nubian army destroyed the town, causing “a blow to the very heart of Islam”.
-A punitive Mamluk expedition was sent in response, but did not pass beyond the second cataract.
-Three years later the Makurians attacked and destroyed Aswan, but this time Mamluk Sultan Baybars responded with a well-equipped army setting off from Cairo in early 1276, accompanied by a cousin of king David named Mashkouda or Shekanda.
-The Mamluks defeated the Nubians in three battles at Gebel Adda, Meinarti and finally at the Battle of Dongola.
-David fled upstream the Nile, eventually entering al-Abwab in the south, which, previously being Alodia's northernmost province, had by this period apparently become a kingdom of its own.
-The king of al-Abwab, however, handed David over to Baybars, who had him executed.
+Relations with Egypt worsened with the ascension of the Mamluks under Baybars in 1260.
+Already in 1265 a Mamluk army allegedly raided Makuria as far south as Dongola.
+Meanwhile they also expanded southwards along the African Red Sea coast.
+In 1268/9 king David usurped the throne and in 1272 sacked the Red Sea port of Aidhab, located on an important pilgrimage route to Mecca.
+In response the Mamluks sent a punitive expedition to Lower Nubia.
+After David attacked another Mamluk town, Aswan, the Mamluks dispatched a large army on 20 January 1276, accompanied by a relative of David called Mashkouda.
+After conquering Gebel Adda and Meinarti it met the Nubian army at Dongola, defeating it decisively.
+Afterwards Dongola was sacked.
+David fled to the Kingdom of al-Abwab in the south, which had once been Alodia's northernmost province, but was now a kingdom of its own.
+Its king, Adur, handed David over to Baybars, who imprisoned him and other family members in Cairo.